Build guide

 Insert the top z-block insert

-Insert the top z-block insert from the top. -
+Insert the top z-block insert from the front. -

 Insert the bottom z-block inserts